Smothyze/sweet-progress/README.md

 - Built with Python and tkinter
 - Icons and resources included in the project
 - Community feedback and contributions
+- Enhanced with modern Python development practices (type hints, logging, custom exceptions)

 ---

 **Sweet Progress** - Making game save backups simple, reliable, and maintainable! 🎮✨

-*Built with modular architecture for the future.*
+*Built with modular architecture and modern Python practices for the future.*